Neck Surgery at the C6-C7 Level

 - Numbness in the triceps, radiating down into the middle finger

 - Tingling in the triceps, radiating down into the middle finger

 When neck surgery at the C6-C7 level becomes an option

 Should these symptoms remain unbearable after several weeks or months of conservative treatment, traditional open spine surgical options might include disc replacement and/or spinal fusion, which are highly invasive operations that require months of recuperation.
 However, there is an alternative.
 Tens of thousands of patients have found relief at Laser Spine Institute, where advanced techniques are used to perform minimally invasive, outpatient procedures that require far shorter recuperation than traditional open neck surgery.
-Contact Laser Spine Institute to learn more or for a free review of an MRI or CT scan.
+Contact Laser Spine Institute to learn more or for a review of your MRI or CT scan.